 If you’re deciding between whale swimming on ‘Eua or Tongatapu, I break down the differences, seasons and logistics in detail in my dedicated guide to swimming with humpback whales in Tongatapu.

-2. Rock Garden
+2. Visit Rock Garden

 In the rough southern part of the island, you can find the ‘Rock Garden’.
 Some say it’s the most beautiful part of the island.
 This area shows a completely different side of ‘Eua, rugged, exposed, and dramatic, and helps explain why the island feels older and wilder than the rest of Tonga.